dxw/playbook/src/user-research/writing-and-using-discussion-guides.md

 how the session went for them, letting them know what will happen next, and thanking them for their time.

-Also include any steps for the researcher, like collecting and storing recordings, or deleting data from prototypes.
+Also include any steps for the researchers, like collecting and storing recordings, or deleting data from prototypes.

 ## Three discussion guide templates